knewyousir/webFEI-session-4a/readme.md

 module.exports = mongoose.model('Recipe', RecipeSchema);
 ```

-While we are here let's add these lines to `app.js`:
+While we are here let's add these lines to `app.js` together with the other `app.use` middleware:

 ```js
 app.use((req, res, next) => {